Mike McCready: Mirror Ball

 McCready performed with other members of Pearl Jam on Neil Young's 1995 album, Mirror Ball, and subsequently took part in an eleven-date tour in Europe as part of Young's backing band.
 This tour proved very successful with Young's manager Elliot Roberts calling it "One of the greatest tours we ever had in our whole lives".

 The Rockfords

 McCready played with another side band called The Rockfords, named after one of McCready's favorite TV shows The Rockford Files.
 The band features McCready's former high school friends from Shadow, plus vocalist Carrie Akre of Goodness.
 The band's self-titled debut was released on Epic Records in 2000.
 In 2021 the band secured the rights to their debut album, and released it on digital platforms in 2022.

 Solo album

 In a 2009 interview with San Diego radio station KBZT, McCready revealed that he was working on a solo album.

 Walking Papers

-McCready plays guitar in the band Walking Papers which includes former Guns N' Roses bassist Duff McKagan, Screaming Trees/Mad Season drummer Barrett Martin, and singer Jeff Angell.
+McCready played guitar in the band Walking Papers, which included then-former Guns N' Roses bassist Duff McKagan, Screaming Trees/Mad Season drummer Barrett Martin, and singer Jeff Angell.
 The band released an album in August 2013.